omar-polo/gmid/README.md

 ## Building

 gmid depends on a POSIX libc, libevent2, OpenSSL/LibreSSL and libtls (provided either by LibreSSL or libretls).
-At build time, flex and yacc (or GNU bison) are also needed.
+At build time, yacc (or GNU bison) is also needed.

 The build is as simple as